garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

 [spec](#spec) > defaultTarget

-Specify a default resource in the deployment to use for syncs, and for the `garden exec` command.
+Specify a default resource in the deployment to use for syncs, local mode, and for the `garden exec` command.

 Specify either `kind` and `name`, or a `podSelector`.
-The resource should be one of the resources deployed by this action (otherwise the target is not guaranteed to be deployed with adjustments required for syncing).
+The resource should be one of the resources deployed by this action (otherwise the target is not guaranteed to be deployed with adjustments required for syncing or local mode).

 Set `containerName` to specify a container to connect to in the remote Pod.
 By default the first container in the Pod is used.